Disciple Bible Study

 Disciple I is the foundation of the Disciple Bible Study program.
-During the course of 34 weeks, DISCIPLE study group moves through the biblical story from Creation of Genesis to the New Jerusalem of Revelations.
+During the course of 34 weeks, groups move through the biblical story from Creation of Genesis to the New Jerusalem of Revelations.
 The participants will read more than 70 percent of the Bible.
 The Scripture for each session follows the chronological movement of the biblical story.
-DISCIPLE aims at transformation, not just information.
-DISCIPLE study group meets weekly for 2 hours.
-DISCIPLE encourages persons to put themselves under the power of God's word and to be changed by God's word.
+Disciple aims at transformation, not just information.
+Groups meet weekly for 2 hours.
+Disciple encourages us to put ourselves under the power of God's word and to be changed by God's word.

-The second study in the DISCIPLE program is intended for persons who have completed Disciple I. The Bible is the primary text.
-The study encourages persons to open themselves to hearing what God has to say to them through the Bible and to be guided into their particular ministry in the world by Scripture and their study of it.
-This 32-week study selects specific portions of the Scripture and goes deeper into them.
-In-depth study of Scripture will be the work of both individual members and in weekly study group.
-Equal attention is given to Old and New Testament.
-Concentration is on four books: Genesis, Exodus, Luke and Acts, with eight sessions for each book.
-Appropriate connections are made to other parts of Scripture both through reading and study assignments and through the commentary in the study manual.
+The second study in the Disciple program is for those who have completed Disciple I using the Bible as the primary text.
+The study encourages us to open ourselves to hearing what God has to say through the Bible and be guided into ministry in the world by Scripture and study.
+This 32-week study selects specific portions of the Scripture and delves into them.
+Equal attention is given to Old and New Testament, concentrating on Genesis, Exodus, Luke and Acts.
+Appropriate connections are made to other parts of Scripture through reading and study assignments and the commentary in the study manual.

-The third study in the DISCIPLE program is intended for persons who have completed DiscipleI.
-Resident in the title is the driving idea in this study--the connection between memory and identity as the people of God.
-The word You in the title is meant to be heard both in its singular form (the individual) and in its plural form (the community).
-We are a community of memory.
-Participants in this thirty-two-week study will read the major and minor Old Testament prophets, with the exception of Daniel, and will read the thirteen letters traditionally attributed to Paul.
+The third study in the Disciple program is for those who have completed DiscipleI.
+The driving idea is the connection between memory and identity as the people of God.
+The word "You" in the title refers to its singular form (the individual) and in its plural form (the community).
+Participants in this thirty32-week study will read the major and minor Old Testament prophets, with the exception of Daniel, and will read the thirteen letters traditionally attributed to Paul.
 To establish the historical context in which the prophets spoke for God, daily reading assignments also draw on the books of Deuteronomy through Chronicles.
 Study of the prophets will follow their historical sequence rather than their biblical sequence.
 The dating of Paul’s letters influences the sequence of their study.
 Several themes weave their way through the study: the call to remember, the call to repentance, the need for renewed vision (eyes to see, ears to hear), and the place of community.